Ypertex/blog/content/articles/trust-your-team/index.md

 The concept of production vs. production capability is something I took from Stephen R. Covey's book "The 7 Habits of Highly Effective People" (see recommended reading below).

 You most probably already have applied this concept in your life: You went to school and/or university.
 By doing so, you were pretty unproductive in terms of immediate value to your family or society.
-Yet you, your family and society invested the unproductive time to increase your future production capability manifold: "Learn now, earn later" is more valuable than "Earn now."
+Yet you, your family, and society invested the unproductive time to increase your future production capability manifold: "Learn now, earn later" is more valuable than "Earn now."

 So, you're already familiar with the idea and hopefully appreciate the value of the delayed gratification.